Foldable and ...

 Foldable

-, and it describes data structures that can be folded to a summary value, so the mappend(<>)
+The type class Foldable generally relies on Monoid, and it describes data structures that can be folded to a summary value, so the mappend(<>) defined on Monoid is needed to show that the containing data in Foldable can be combined:

 1 | class Foldable t where |

-Here is a foldMap
+Here is a foldMap example on lists:

 1 | foldMapList :: Monoid m => (a -> m) -> [a] -> m |

-, and using one of these two we can define them all:
+The minimal definition is foldMap or foldr, and using one of these two we can define them all:

 1 | fold = foldMap id |

-(even though it is not efficient enough, it still shows some type of homomorphism):
+However, the folding directions are not absolute.
+For example, we can define foldl in terms of foldr (even though it is not efficient enough, it still shows some type of homomorphism):

 1 | foldl :: Foldable t => (b -> a -> b) -> b -> t a -> b |